ONTI98/Bootstrap-Landing-page/README.md

-This landing page was created with the Bootstrap framwork.
+This landing page was created with the Bootstrap framework.
 The page is a fully responsive landing page laid out with the grid system.
 It features the Bootstrap Utilitties.
 Some of the components included are a: